apple/swift-protobuf/Sources/protoc-gen-swift/Docs.docc/spm-plugin.md

 ## Overview

 > Warning: Due to limitations of binary executable discovery with Xcode we only recommend using the Swift Package Manager plugin in leaf packages.
-For more information, read the `Defining the path to the protoc binary` section of this article.
+For more information, read the [Overriding the path to the protoc binary](#Overriding-the-path-to-the-protoc-binary) section of this article.

 The plugin works by running the system installed `protoc` compiler with the `protoc-gen-swift` plugin